esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-principles/README.md

  invalidate leanings from an unscalable proto-type.
 * Performance testing of proto-types and learning centric implementations should demonstrate that key-algorithms forming part of that learning scale.

+**iv) Basic Engineering, Delivery and Testing Principles are not to be relaxed for the Solution Architecture of Proofs of Concepts**
+* Principle B1: Business Continuity of Patient Critical Systems
+* Principle B2: Clarity Through a Fine Grain Separation of Concerns
+* Principle B3: Continuous Integration and Delivery
+* Principle B4: Early Comprehensive and Appropriate Automated Tests